Life insurance for single parents

 Group life insurance

-That said, a group policy — also known as employer-provided life insurance — can be a coverage option for single moms and dads on a budget or who may not qualify for a personal term life insurance policy.
+Group life insurance — also known as employer-provided life insurance — can be a coverage option for single moms and dads on a budget or who may not qualify for a personal term life insurance policy due to health or age reasons.

 Final expense insurance

-Final expense life insurance, or burial insurance, is a type of permanent life insurance designed to cover your funeral and burial costs.
+Final expense life insurance, also known as burial insurance, is a type of permanent life insurance designed to cover your funeral and burial costs.
+Final expense policies are relatively expensive and have lower death benefit amounts than a typical term life insurance policy, but they are easier to get approved for.

-Best life insurance options for single moms and dads
+Best life insurance companies for single moms and dads

 award icon